Taking Steps for the Future

 How many TV sets are allowed per room?

 Wiring specifications allow for a single cable TV connection.
-Use of "splitters" and similar devices will result in poor signal quality and is not supported.
+Use of "splitters" and similar devices will degrade signal quality and are therefore not supported.

 What channels do I get?